Drive sales on autopilot with ecommerce-focused featuresSee Features

 What’s the typical email marketer salary?

 As with many other positions, an email marketer can expect a salary based on their experience and their industry.
+Also, salary depends if the person works at an email marketing agency or in-house.

 In general, the email specialist salary can range anywhere from $56,000 to around $105,000.
 The average salary is around $75,000 (this is gross salary, per year, US-based).